openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 OnConflictFail
 ```

-**Function:** When a conflict occurs, aborts the current SQL statement but does not roll back changes made by the failed SQL statement or terminate the transaction.
+**Function:** When a conflict occurs, aborts the current SQL statement without rolling back its prior changes or terminating the transaction.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core